Legal Topics Toggle navigation

 Q. How long do I have to respond to a request?

 A. Although no time limit exists for responding to a request, you must respond to a request "as soon as practicable and without delay" (Wis.
 Stat. § 19.35 (4)).
-The Department of Justice suggests ten working days as a reasonable response time for simple, straightforward requests.
-If it is not possible to respond within that time, it is appropriate to acknowledge the request and explain that a response will be provided as soon as possible.
+Wisconsin Executive Order #189 mandates a response within ten working days for simple, straightforward requests.
+If it is not possible to respond within that time, you should acknowledge the request and explain that a response will be provided as soon as possible.
 You must, however, respond to an employee's request to inspect his or her personnel records within seven working days after the employee makes a written request.
 Wis.
 Stat. § 103.13 (2).

 Q. Do I need to respond to an oral request or to an anonymous request?

 A. Yes, you must respond to all requests, oral or written.
-The requester is not required to identify himself or herself or state the reasons for the request.
+The requester is not required to identify himself or herself, state the reasons for the request, or use formal language describing the request as a public records request.
 Wis.
 Stat. §19.35 (1) (i).
-Also, you may require an employee who requests to inspect his or her personnel records to make the request in writing.
-Wis.
-Stat. §103.13 (2).

 Q. How specific does a request need to be?